ngermanishvili/ai-summarizer/README.md

 <h4>Overall, this project gave me a good understanding of how to use React, Redux Toolkit, and APIs to build scalable web applications</h4>

-This project was created by <h4> Nika Germanishvili.</h4> The application uses the Article Extractor and Summarizer API from RapidAPI.
+This project was created by Nika Germanishvili.
+The application uses the Article Extractor and Summarizer API from RapidAPI.
 Special thanks to the developers who contributed to the development of the libraries and tools used in this project.